The secret to an eye-grabbing flyer design is a striking flyer background image. Before people even read the copy, you need to get their attention.

 Corporate background images can turn people off immediately.
 But that doesn’t mean that all office photos are a bust.
 It can come down to how you incorporate the image into your design.
 The page layout, accent colors and fonts all play a part in how effective the overall design is.

-For example, in the business flyer template below, the stock photo is used as a header image.
-The gold font reflects the warm color palette of the photo, balancing out the flyer design.
+For example, in the flyer template below, the stock photo is used as a business background header image.
+The gold font reflects the warm color palette of the photo, balancing out the minimal flyer design.

 You can find this image, and other office-theme images, in Venngage’s Photo library.
 Just search “meeting” in the Image Search.